 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 M1 claims that these portfolios are mean-variance optimized (think Modern Portfolio Theory and Harry Markowitz).
-This ends up making them unnecessarily complicated in my opinion and results in uneven allocations and a heavy weighting to international (ex-US) stocks.
+This ends up making them unnecessarily complicated in my opinion and results in uneven allocations and some strange asset choices.
 More specifically though, I believe these portfolios are suboptimal for the following reasons:

 - They incorporate corporate bonds.
 We know treasury bonds are superior.